emma123456789102/sign-language-interpreter/README.md

-Sign Language Interpreter: Dissertation Code Repository Welcome to the code repository for my dissertation project, Sign Language Interpreter.
-This repository contains all the code, models, and resources developed during my research into using machine learning for translating sign language gestures into text.
+##Sign Language Interpreter: Dissertation Code Repository
+##Welcome to the code repository for my dissertation project, Sign Language Interpreter.
+This repository contains all the code, models, and resources developed during my research into using ##machine learning for translating sign language gestures into text.

-Table of Contents
+-Table of Contents
-Project Overview
+-Project Overview

-Repository Structure
+-Repository Structure

-Installation

-Usage

-Contributing

-License

-Contact
+-Installation

+-Usage

+-Contributing

+-License

+-Contact

 Project Overview
 The Sign Language Interpreter project focuses on leveraging computer vision and machine learning techniques to build a system that can recognize and interpret sign language gestures in real-time.
 This project aims to bridge communication gaps between the Deaf community and the hearing world by providing an accessible, AI-driven translation tool.